gohugoio/hugo/content/en/getting-started/usage.md

 Since Hugo generates a static website, your site can be hosted *anywhere* using any web server.
 See [Hosting and Deployment][hosting] for methods for hosting and automating deployments contributed by the Hugo community.

 {{% warning "Generated Files are **NOT** Removed on Site Build" %}}
 Running `hugo` *does not* remove generated files before building.
-This means that you should delete your `public/` directory (or the publish directory you specified via flag or configuration file) before running the `hugo` command.
-If you do not remove these files, you run the risk of the wrong files (e.g., drafts or future posts) being left in the generated site.
+This means that you should delete your `public/` directory (or the publish directory you specified via flag or configuration file) before running the `hugo` command, or use the [`--cleanDestinationDir`](/commands/hugo/#options) option.
+If you do not remove these files, you run the risk of unintended pages (e.g., [draft, expired, or future posts](#draft-future-and-expired-content)) appearing in the generated site.
 {{% /warning %}}